sameer302/Supporting_Codes/Github.md

 `git clone https://github.com/friendusername/reponame.git` -> (after this a remote repo named origin pointing to this URL is automatically added so anytime we want to push or pull we can just do, git pull origin main and also git push origin main if we have write permission)

-# How to create a new branch and push changes to it ?
-git checkout -b sam-feature
-git push origin sam-feature

-# When I am trying to do git pull but there are divergent branches, then
+## When I am trying to do git pull but there are divergent branches, then

    a) to merge/keep both the histories:
    git pull --no-rebase